 Issues on Taxation of Sale of Gifted Property

-[infobox style=”alert-success”]1.
+Following issues are related to the sale of a gifted or inherited or asset received under a will .[infobox style=”alert-success”]1.
 Which date will be counted to determine whether the asset sold is a short term or long term ?
 In other words, how the period of holding in hand of seller ( donee) will be determined.